Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

      role: admin
 ```
 Run templates are enumerated under `sidecars` key which lists every side resources needed for the
-correct functionning of the solution.
+correct functioning of the solution.
 Run templates scripts must be placed in _run_templates_ folder
 of your project with the following path: _run_templates/<run_template_id>/<handler_id>/<script_file>_

-Workspace configuration contains keys needed to deploy a powerBI workspaces, an event hub and an adx database.
+Workspace configuration contains keys needed to deploy a powerBI workspaces, an event hub
+and an adx database.
+These keys are stored in `sidecars` section, under `azure` key.

 ```yaml
 kind: Workspace